CheeseBench: Evaluating Large Language Models on Rodent Behavioral Neuroscience Paradigms: Conclusion

 \section{Conclusion}

-Under a unified zero-shot ASCII protocol, current open-weight LLM agents remain well below approximate rodent reference values on standardized behavioral paradigms.
-The benchmark exposes a structured pattern: LLM agents handle simple conditioning but struggle with spatial navigation and within-trial state tracking.
+Under a unified zero-shot ASCII protocol, open-weight LLM agents (3B--72B) remain well below approximate rodent reference values on standardized behavioral paradigms, while frontier proprietary models (Claude Opus~4.x, GPT-5.2-Codex) match or exceed those references.
+The benchmark exposes a structured pattern within the open-weight tier --- LLM agents handle simple conditioning but struggle with spatial navigation and within-trial state tracking --- and a new pattern in the frontier tier, where the working-memory gap (RAM) is largely closed but a surprising regression appears on avoidance learning (ShuttleBox).
 Because performance is tightly coupled to interface design, these results characterize the agent-plus-interface system rather than raw model cognition.
-Nonetheless, the magnitude of the gap on spatial and memory tasks is substantial and persists across model scales, suggesting that closing it will require targeted interventions beyond scaling alone.
+That the open-weight gap on RAM closes entirely under the same interface for frontier models suggests the bottleneck is not architectural and that closing remaining gaps will involve a combination of scale, post-training recipes, and interface design rather than any single intervention.
 We hope this work encourages the Artificial Life community to explore memory-augmented agent architectures and to use behavioral neuroscience as a grounding discipline for evaluating artificial cognition.